gabriel-rodriguez-garcia/TS-AD-with-2D-CAEs/README.md

 # Part 3 - Compute the Residuals

-The Residuals.py script is similar to to the main.py script of Part 2.
-Again for basic modifications only the argument parser variables have to be adjusted.
+The Residuals.py script is almost identical to the main.py script of Part 2.
 The goal here is to compute the residuals of the training and testing reconstructions.
-Both are used in Part 4 to measure the model performance.
+Both are used in Part 4 to measure the model's performance.
+Note the graph parameters should not change from the ones saved in the checkpoint in Part 2.

 - Compute training residuals:
 In order to compute all the residuals stemming from the training data, the script has to be run twice.
 In the first run setting the argument parser variable part='part 1' and in the second run setting part='part 2' respectively.
-This was required due to limited RAM of the machine running the script.
+This was required due to limited RAM of the used machine.
-For buth runs set the variable dataset='training'.
+For both runs set the variable dataset='training'.

-Note the graph parameters should not change from the ones saved in the checkpoint in Part 2.

 - Compute testing residuals:
-In order to compute the residuals stemming from the testing data, the script can be run once by setting dataset='testing'.
+In order to compute the residuals stemming from the testing data, the script must only be run once by setting dataset='testing'.

 # Part 4 -  Model Performance Assessement

-In order to assess the model performance, make sure to have the ground truth saved in a specific folder and specify the directory when calling the function:<br/>
+In order to assess the model's performance, make sure to have the ground truth saved in a specific folder and specify the directory when calling the function:<br/>
 measure_performance( ... ,path_ground_truth= < path to ground truth >.csv)

 Run the Performance.py script to see the roc curve.